University Catalog 2024-25

 Eligibility and Admission

-Combined/Accelerated Degree Program Declaration form is required and should be submitted before a student's senior year.
+An Accelerated Degree Program Declaration Form is required and should be submitted before applying to the program.

 At the time of application, the student: